prog4biol/pfb2019/README.md

 #### Interactive Interpreter

 Python can be run one line at a time in an interactive interpreter.
 You can think of this as a Python shell.
-To lauch the interpreter type the following into your terminal window:
+To launch the interpreter type the following into your terminal window:

 `$ python3`